The Mantis Network I: A standard grid of templates and masks for cross-correlation analyses of ultra-hot Jupiter transmission spectra: Cross-correlation templates

-For the chemistry calculations in this study, we now also add additional molecules for all elements up to uranium.
-In particular, we add all molecules from the \citet{Barin1997thermochemical} database that were not already part of the standard \textsc{FastChem} release.
+For the chemistry calculations in this study, we now also added additional molecules for all elements up to uranium.
+In particular, we added all molecules from the \citet{Barin1997thermochemical} database that were not already part of the standard \textsc{FastChem} release.
 In total, we now include almost 1100 molecules and ions for 81 elements.

-With the pressure-dependent mean molecular weight provided by \textsc{FastChem 2.0}, we finally convert the atmospheric pressure to geometrical altitudes assuming hydrostatic equilibrium.
+With the pressure-dependent mean molecular weight provided by \textsc{FastChem 2.0}, we finally converted the atmospheric pressure to geometrical altitudes assuming hydrostatic equilibrium.
 The surface gravity is thereby allowed to decrease with altitude.